papir805/ElectroniCart-Sales-Analysis/README.md

 ## Data Quality
 The dataset required cleaning before analysis.
 There were data quality issues relating to inconsistent formatting, missing values, and more.
-Documentation on these issues and their resolution is [here INSERT LINK LATER](www.google.com_).
+Documentation on these issues and their resolution is [here](./issue_log.md).

 ## Dataset Structure
 **The dataset initially came as an [Excel workbook](./data/electronicart_data_cleaned_final.xlsx) containing 108,127 records**.
 Order ID is the table grain, and each record represents a unique order.